rdark/yasst/README.md

 * AES-256 cipher in CBC mode
 * key generation via PBKDF2 HMAC-SHA1 with 50,000 iterations

+Additionally, the OpenSSL provider will ensure that there is:

 * random salt generated for every encrypt action
 * random IV generated for every encrypt action
 * new key generated for every encrypt (and decrypt) action
+* encrypted string output is Base64 (web-safe) encoded

 [decorator_pattern]: https://github.com/nslocum/design-patterns-in-ruby#decorator
 [monkey_patching]: http://demonastery.org/2012/11/monkey-patching-in-ruby/